 Lipedema on legs and arms: A closer look at the symptoms

-Lipedema is most often noticeable in the legs.
+Lipoedema is most frequently noticeable on the legs.
 An increase in the circumference of the legs from the ankles to the hips is typical.
 This often gives the impression of “columnar legs”.
-Lipedema on the legs shows many of the symptoms mentioned above: The skin can be sensitive to the touch and many sufferers report pain.
+Lipoedema on the legs shows many of the symptoms mentioned above: The skin can be sensitive to the touch and many sufferers report pain.
 In addition, the skin on the legs is often unusually cold and may feel tight.
 Initially, there is often only a pronounced feeling of heaviness.

-Lipedema can also develop on the arms, usually from the wrists to the shoulders.
+Lipoedema can also develop on the arms, usually from the wrists to the shoulders.
 The hands themselves are not affected.
-Lipedema on the arms shows similar symptoms to those on the legs: Those affected often report increased sensitivity to pressure, pain and a feeling of heaviness.
+Lipoedema on the arms shows similar symptoms to those on the legs: Those affected often report increased sensitivity to pressure, pain and a feeling of heaviness.

-In the official guidelines, lipedema is only described for the legs, buttocks and arms.
+In the official guidelines, lipoedema is only described for the legs, buttocks and arms.
 Nevertheless, the abdomen and especially the lower abdomen can also show very similar symptoms, such as pressure pain and a feeling of tightness.
-With the right indication, liposuction in this area can produce equally good results as on the legs and arms.
-However, it is important to note that there is officially no such thing as lipedema on the abdomen.
+With the right indication, a liposuction can produce equally good results in this area as on the legs and arms.
+However, it is important to note that the fat distribution disorder does not occur on the abdomen.

 A particularly distressing symptom of lipoedema is the constant pain that accompanies sufferers around the clock.
 This pain is penetrating and debilitating, rarely subsides and is always present.
-While the pain is already an enormous burden in everyday life, it can intensify considerably during an episode of lipedema.
+While the pain is already an enormous burden in everyday life, it can become even worse during a lipoedema relapse can intensify considerably.
 In such phases, even light pressure or touch becomes unbearable and the intensity of the pain can become so severe that it considerably restricts the freedom of movement and the entire daily life of those affected.

-Accompanying this pain is often a type of lipedema fatigue that manifests itself not only as normal fatigue, but also as a deep, unusual feeling of heaviness in the affected limbs.
-This lipedema symptom can significantly impair daily activities and reduce quality of life, as it severely limits the mobility and endurance of those affected.
+This pain is often accompanied by a type of lipoedema fatigue, which manifests itself not only as normal fatigue, but also as a deep, unusual feeling of heaviness in the affected limbs.
+This lipoedema symptom can significantly impair daily activities and reduce quality of life, as it severely limits the mobility and stamina of those affected.

-Especially at the beginning, lipedema and its symptoms are often not recognized as such or are confused with other diseases.
-The symptoms of diseases such as fibromyalgia, chronic musculoskeletal pain, polyneuropathy or chronic venous insufficiency can be similar to lipedema symptoms.
-The presence of concomitant and secondary lipedema conditions can also make diagnosis more difficult.
-However, there are some signs that speak for lipedema:
+Especially at the beginning, lipoedema and its symptoms are often not recognized as such or are confused with other diseases.
+The symptoms of diseases such as fibromyalgia, chronic musculoskeletal pain, polyneuropathy or chronic venous insufficiency can be similar to those of lipoedema.
+The occurrence of secondary lipoedema diseases can also make the diagnosis more difficult.
+However, there are some signs that speak for lipoedema:

 - The fat deposits can hardly be influenced by diets or exercise.